 These goals are broad in scope and also encompass a variety of strategies and objectives.
 Together, these goals along with the associated strategies and objectives in the LRTP provide a framework for setting out core principles for regional transportation planning.
-MAP-21 also requires the planning process to consider projects and strategies that address eight specific planning factors.
-These eight planning factors are expressed in one or more of the MPO policy goals, objectives and strategies and are considered when developing the LRTP.
+Federal regulatory requirements also require the planning process to consider projects and strategies that address ten (10) specific planning factors.
+These factors are expressed in one or more of the MPO policy goals, objectives and strategies and are considered when developing the LRTP.